 Temples in Sri Lanka

 It is said that Buddhism started right here in Sri Lanka.
 After all Sri Lanka literally means The Holy Island.
 We can admire numerous temples here and due to them we can easily mark them as being one of the most recognized Sri Lanka tourist attractions.
 Before traveling to Sri Lanka your plan might be seeing them all, but after seeing one, two, three… twelve… you soon have enough.
 If you are not a real fan of temples in general, you should not miss the Dambulo caves – one of our favourite Sri Lanka tourist attractions.
-The temples there are one of a kind, as they are made in caves, owning more than 150 Buddha statues.
-Maybe a thing or two about the rules before visiting these secret places in Sri Lanka.
+The Dambulo caves are one of a kind, as they are carved into caves, where you can spot more than 150 Buddha statues.
+Maybe a thing or two about the rules before visiting these secret places and one of the best Sri Lanka tourist attractions.
 Man or woman – your shoulders have to be covered and skirt /trousers need to be over the knees.
 You can walk around the temples and holly grounds only bare foot (on a hot sunny day wearing socks will make your life much easier as the stone grounds are crazy hot).
 If you want to take a photo with Buddha statue, have in mind that you should never turn your back to Buddha.

 Food in Sri Lanka